Do Driver Penalty Points Affect My ICBC Premiums?

 Before the annual assessment, which is usually the driver’s birth date, the ICBC reviews the previous three-year driving history.
 If the driver must pay the DR, new premium schedules as of November 1, 2019, include:

 The more convictions, the higher the DR premium.
 One issue with the DR is that it is not included on any tickets.
 Many drivers do not know they must pay the DR premium until they receive their ICBC renewals.
-There is only a limited amount of time in which to dispute a traffic ticket.

 Contact a Vancouver ICBC lawyer